Student graduation outcomes are shown here to provide stakeholders with the data regarding the retention and successes of the PharmD program.

 Students complete rotations in community pharmacy, health-systems, senior adult chronic care, industry, and more

-You can also learn more about the PharmD program by visiting our Class Profile page, Curriculum Four-Year Plan, and Curriculum Map.
+You can also learn more about the PharmD program by visiting our Class Profile page and Curriculum Four-Year Plan.